-Back in the 1980s, young teenagers and pre-teens who were into pop music bought either Smash Hits or Number One, although some bought both, no doubt.
+Back in the 1980s, young teenagers and pre-teens in the UK who were into pop music bought either Smash Hits or Number One, although some bought both, no doubt.

 In terms of sales, Number One never really threatened Smash Hits, and figures for 1990 show it's rival selling up to six times more copies.
-Without any warning to its readers, in February 1992 Number One came to an abrupt end, and was then incorporated into the BBC's Fast Forward magazine.
+Without any warning to its readers, in February 1992, after a nine year run, Number One came to an abrupt end, and was then incorporated into the BBC's Fast Forward magazine.

 Overall, No.1 had a lot more character than Smash Hits, with its writers being allowed to express themselves quite freely.
 They were very critical of the music and the pop stars of the day, without pandering to their interviewees.
-This mag was a good choice for young teens who wanted a more gutsy opinion of 80s pop music.
+Indeed, one of the writer's who called herself "Lola Lush" made some particularly venomous comments.